jkyl/xhorn/README.md

 s.fit_ogp(10) # frequency of test tone in MHz
 ```

-Which prints the best-fit values of offset, gain and phase in the form:
+Which prints the best-fit values for OGP as determined by a least-squares fit to a sine function at the provided frequency:

 ```
 # 10.00  zero(mV) amp(%)  dly(ps) (adj by .4, .14, .11)